hotosm/uav-mapping-guidelines/content/pages/05-choosing-the-right-uav.md

 _Source:_ Based on experience from the UAV4Resilience Challenge, aerial surveys after cyclone Gita in Tonga, and informational interviews with professionals and manufacturers_. _

 Note: VTOL = Vertical Takeoff and Landing.

+[^10]:
+     The words Drones and UAV can be used interchangeably.

+[^11]:

+     Choosing a system that has been in use for many years and has a good track record—rather than a prototype or new system—is recommended.

+[^12]:

+     Heavy platforms are not recommended for new or inexperienced pilots due to the higher risk these platforms present.